Pension Forfeiture Overview

 All Pennsylvania criminal offenses that are classified as felonies or punishable by a term of imprisonment exceeding five years are forfeitable offenses.
 Several misdemeanor crimes also are forfeitable offenses.
 By way of example, the list of forfeitable Pennsylvania crimes includes, but is not limited to: theft by unlawful taking or disposition; theft by deception; theft of services; theft by failure to make required disposition of funds received; forgery; tampering with records; bribery; perjury; misapplication of entrusted property and property of government or financial institutions; tampering with public records or information; criminal attempt, solicitation and conspiracy; murder; voluntary manslaughter; involuntary manslaughter; aggravated assault; retail theft; identity theft; corruption of minors; unlawful contact with minor; distribution of computer virus; bomb threats; and the sexual offenses listed in Chapter 31, Subchapter B of the Pennsylvania Crimes Code.

 In addition, any crime set forth in Federal law or the laws of any other state is a forfeitable offense, if the crime is substantially the same as any forfeitable Pennsylvania crime.
+Employers, therefore, are required to notify PSERS when they become aware that one of their employees is charged with a forfeitable offense.

 Upon forfeiture, a member is entitled to a return of the member's DB contributions without interest.
 A member's DB contributions and interest shall be used to pay any court-ordered restitution, provided the monies have not been withdrawn by the member prior to forfeiture.
 If a member is receiving a benefit, the member will owe PSERS any amounts that were paid to the member after forfeiture.
 Forfeiture is not stayed or affected by the filing of an appeal or an attack on a plea, verdict, or order.